-When engaged, this device takes over accelerator operations at speeds greater than 30 mph (48 km/h) for 3.7L/ 4.7L engines, and 25 mph (40 km/h) for 5.7L engines.
+When engaged, Electronic Speed Control takes over accelerator operations at speeds greater than 25 mph (40 km/h) for 3.7L, 4.7L and 5.7L engines.

-Electronic Speed Control Operation

-The speed control lever is located on the right side of the steering wheel.
+The Electronic Speed Control lever is located on the right side of the steering wheel.